jpreecedev/developerhandbook/src/pages/how-to-configure-vs-code-react-development/index.md

 ![VS Code - Fira Code Ligatures](fira-code-vscode-ligatures.jpg)

 The graphic shows code on the left with ligatures, and code on the right without. ([Borrowed from Fira Code GitHub repo](https://github.com/tonsky/FiraCode)).
+Ligatures are purely visual and do not impact the code you write/commit.

 To set up, do the following;